tvenk/invoke-ai-tool/README.md

 1.  **Open your terminal.**
 2.  **Run the Tool:**
-    * **If you installed by running the Python script directly:** Navigate to the directory where you saved `invoke.py` (and activated your virtual environment) and run:
+    * **If you installed by running the Python script directly:** Navigate to the directory where you saved `invoke.py`, activate your virtual environment, and run:
         ```bash
+        # Activate your virtual environment (replace myvenv with your name)
+        source myvenv/bin/activate
+        # Run the script
         python3 invoke.py
         ```
     * **If you installed using the `.deb` package:** Simply run: